CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-cluster.md

 4. start the worker node and register into cluster

-First Make sure the following directories in the worker node are empty.
-If not, clean them up using sudo.
+First make sure the following directories in the worker node are empty.
+If not, clean them up using sudopermission.
 ```
 sudo rm -rf /opt/cni/bin/*
 sudo rm -rf /etc/cni/net.d/*